cheescookie

 Making the Cheese Cookies

-Arrange the cookies on a baking sheet and bake for about 15-20 minutes, depending on your oven.
+Arrange the cookies on a baking sheet and bake for 15-20 minutes, depending on your oven, temper it when you think the browning is right.
 When they look golden brown and crisp, take them out and leave to cool on a rack.

 The wonder of this simple dough is that it turns into a light and crispy consistency, resembling puff pastry, without the hard work.
 You can add herbs or spices like cayenne pepper to the dough or some sesame seeds to the cookies before they go into the oven.
 I like them best plain I think.
 You can also add a hint of salt if your cheddar is mild.